 - Have snacks and water in your vehicle in case you have to wait.

-- Campgrounds and lodgings fill early and often.
+- Campgrounds fill early and often.
 Make a reservation or other arrangements as soon as possible.

 Once in the Parks